 Tokio Marine & Nichido has been working with ABeam Consulting Ltd. to pay insurance claims using satellite imagery since 2018.
 To increase the sophistication of these activities, the company began cooperating with three companies with advanced satellite image analysis technologies, namely ICEYE, PASCO Corporation and Mitsubishi Electric Corporation.

 Tokio Marine & Nichido had already been using AI to analyze satellite images to determine the extent and scope of flood damage and obtain other information.
-The new partnership with the three companies, however, will make it possible to obtain a greater number of satellite images of wider
+The new partnership with the three com-